Scarlett Maguire - Private Tutor in London

-I have been acting as a mentor and tutor for a girl currently in 7th grade at the American school, and has improved her grades across the board as well as upping her confidence.
+I have been acting as a mentor and tutor for a girl currently in 7th grade at the American School, and has improved her grades across the board as well as improving her confidence.

-I home-schooled boy at Handcross Park school across English, Maths and Science, for his common entrance, for which he gained a place at Sevenoaks.
+I home-schooled boy at Handcross Park Preparatory School across English, Maths and Science, for his common entrance, for which he gained a place at Sevenoaks.